Brive logo

 Start date

-Sep 2023
+Sep 2024

 Program Description

-Take your knowledge of culture and society to the next level and equip yourself with a big range of practical and analytical skills for a changing world with our Anthropology and Sociology BSc.
+Take your knowledge of culture and society to the next level and equip yourself with a big range of practical and analytical skills for a changing world with a bachelor in Anthropology and Sociology (with Placement) (BSc).

-Choose this course and you can do fieldwork on any subject, anywhere in the world, whether it’s learning about refugees in Athens or mother and toddler groups in inner London.
+Choose this bachelor in Anthropology and Sociology (with Placement) (BSc) and you can do fieldwork on any subject, anywhere in the world, whether it’s learning about refugees in Athens or mother and toddler groups in inner London.

 Entry Requirements